 Making tomato sauce isn't very hard, but it's definitely labor-intensive.
 Even the relatively small amount that we're making here — just enough for a few special mid-winter meals — will take you a solid afternoon of work from start to finish.
 If you want to make a larger batch, give yourself even more time for the project and think about recruiting some extra hands to help you out.

-Choosing Tomatoes for Sauce
+Choosing Tomatoes for Sauce: Big Boys are Best

 Any tomato that tastes good to you can be used to make tomato sauce; it's really that simple.
 Romas and other paste tomatoes are often recommended for canning because they generally have more flesh with less juice and fewer seeds.
 However, they are smaller (which means more up-front prep work), and I often find that their flavor isn't as good as other tomatoes.
 I used Big Boy tomatoes — your basic summer slicing tomato — for the batch I made for this post and couldn't be happier.
 If you like what you start with, you'll like what you finish with.

 Another factor to consider is the cost of the tomatoes.
 Anything more than a dollar a pound, and the cost-effectiveness of this home canning project starts to plummet.
 A friend of mine who tries to can around 180 pounds of tomatoes each summer says she doesn't pay much attention to the particular tomato variety; she just picks up what she can find for cheap.
 This often means buying in bulk directly from farms or picking your own — or even better, growing your own if you can!

 - Set Up Assembly Line Processing.
 Prepping the tomatoes for the sauce is the most time consuming part of this afternoon project, but if you get yourself organized before you begin, the work will move quickly.
 Set yourself up with all the tomatoes bottoms up on sheet pan, bring a large pot of water to a boil and then set an ice bath and compost bowl near by for peeling.